geyserfund/geyser-app/README.md

   </div>

   <p align="center">
-    Geyser is a bitcoin-native crowdfunding platform where you can fund project ideas with the support from global communities.
+    Geyser is a bitcoin & nostr native crowdfunding platform where you can fund project ideas with the support from global communities.
     <br />
     <a href="https://geyser.fund/launch"><strong>Launch your project »</strong></a>
     <br />